 Unless you’re trying to summon your inner Penelope Garcia of TV’s “Criminal Minds,” tone it down a notch with your accessories.
 Men, this means that a flashy fake Rolex belongs in the pub or on date night, not necessarily the office.
 Those in the know can easily spot imitations, and those who can’t get the impression you’re showing off.

 Ladies, this means swiping left on earrings that dangle to your shoulders.
 Unless you’re auditioning to become the newest member of an up-and-coming hip-hop group, forget layering necklace after necklace.
 A simple pendant and pair of stud earrings complete your look without overwhelming the eyes.
+Check out this nice guide on various types of earrings and how to choose the right ones for you.

 3. A Tie With No Jacket